travis-ci/docs-travis-ci-com/user/languages/index.md

 layout: en
 ---

-Here's a list of tutorials for using Travis with different programming
+Here's a list of tutorials for using Travis CI with different programming
 languages:

 * [Clojure](/user/languages/clojure)